 The people who use the iOS app platform are usually young, more educated, and have a higher income.
 This means they aren’t afraid to spend extra money on purchasing their apps.

 Companies need to think about the location of their target audience.
 Since Android users have less money, then it is wiser to create free applications that support advertisements.
 Then, for the iOS platform, you can make paid applications with no ads because iOS users will likely have the money to purchase those apps.
 You might think it would be harder to make money trying to get people to purchase apps, but the iOS revenue model actually proves to be more successful than the Android revenue model.
-During 2017’s first quarter, iOS apps generated 70% more revenue than apps made for the Android.
+According to Statista, during 2017’s first quarter, iOS apps generated 70% more revenue than apps made for the Android.

 Speed of App Development